 - 17.17 When an ASPSP's customer uses an AIS or gives explicit consent for a payment to be made through a PIS in accordance with regulation 67 of the PSRs 2017, the ASPSP must comply with certain obligations.
-This consent can be provided directly to the ASPSP or provided via a PISP (e.g. where the PISP transmits the personalised security credentials) or via the payee. - 17.18 As per regulation 68(55)(b) of the PSRs 2017, when an ASPSP's customer has given the ASPSP explicit consent to provide confirmation on availability of funds to a CBPII, the ASPSP must immediately provide such confirmation upon the request of that CBPII. - 17.19 Guidance is given at paragraph 17.53 on the meaning of 'explicit consent'.
+This consent can be provided directly to the ASPSP or provided via a PISP (e.g. where the PISP transmits the personalised security credentials) or via the payee. - 17.18 As per regulation 68(55)(b) of the PSRs 2017, when an ASPSP's customer has given the ASPSP explicit consent to provide confirmation on availability of funds to a CBPII, the ASPSP must immediately provide such confirmation upon the request of that CBPII. - 17.19 Guidance is given at paragraph 17.4453 on the meaning of 'explicit consent'.

-Communication with CBPIIs, PISPs and AISPs (regulations 68(3)(c) 69(2)(a) and 70(2)(a))
+Communication with CBPIIs, PISPs and AISPs (regulations 68(3)(c) 69(2)(a)and

+70(2)(a))

-- Regulations 68(3)(c) 69(2)(a) and 70(2)(a) of the PSRs 2017 apply from 14 September 2019.
-At this point, an ASPSP must communicate with CBPIIs, PISPs and AISPs (including with their agents or outsourcers where providing relevant aspects of their service) in accordance with the SCA-RTS (in particular SCA-RTS Articles 30 to 36).
-In summary, the SCA-RTS will require ASPSPs to communicate securely and to offer a method of access to AISPs, PISPs and CBPIIs which complies with a number of minimum standards, including requirements for identification, traceability of transactions (in line with SCA-RTS Article 29), the security of communication sessions and data exchange.
-Where an ASPSP provides multiple secure methods of access, at least one of those methods of access must meet all of the ASPSP's obligations under the PSRs 2017 (including the SCA-RTS). - 17.21 Further guidance on ASPSPs' obligations before the SCA-RTS applies can be found in paragraphs 17.80-17.85.
+17.20 Regulations 68(3)(c) 69(2)(a) and 70(2)(a) of the PSRs 2017 apply 18 months after the from 14 September outsourcers where providing relevant aspects oftheir service) in accordance with the

+SCA RTS is published in the Official Journal of the European Union.
+2019.
+At this point, an ASPSP must communicate with CBPIIs, PISPs and AISPs-

+(including with their agents or

+SCA-RTS (in particular SCA-RTS Articles 30 to

+36).
+In summary, the SCA-RTS will require ASPSPs to communicate securely and to to-offer a method of access to AISPs, PISPs and CBPIIs which complies with a number of minimum standards, including requirements for identification, traceability of transactions (in line with SCA-RTS Article 29), the security of communication sessions and data exchange.
+Where an ASPSP provides multiple secure methods of access, least one of those methods of access access must meet all of the ASPSP's obligations the PSRs 2017 (including the SCA-RTS-when it becomes applicable).

+17.21 Further guidance on ASPSPs' obligations before the SCA-RTS applies can be found in paragraphs 17.6680-17.7185.